 If you have been injured through no fault of your own, then you need to report the accident to the appropriate person, authority or organisation.
-This improves safety standards, and provides a vital piece of evidence, should you decide to pursue a personal injury claim.
+This improves safety standards, and provides a vital piece of evidence, should you decide that you need a personal injury claims solicitor.

 Why should I report an accident?

 If you are involved in an accident at work or in a public place, then you should report the incident.
 This is for two reasons.

 Firstly, it improves safety standards.
 Chances are that if you were injured, someone else could be too.
 By drawing attention to your accident, steps can be taken to rectify the problem, ensuring no one else suffers a similar fate.

 Secondly, it will provide an important piece of evidence, should you go on to make a personal injury claim.
 This is because it proves that the accident did indeed happen and that you were injured as a result.

 Your mind might not be focused on a personal injury compensation right now.
 However, this may change in the not-too-distant future.
 What you originally considered to be minor (or even nonexistent) injuries might materialise into something more permanent.
 Perhaps that whiplash has not gone away?
 Maybe that cut or bite has become infected?
 Or has that sprain turned out to be a broken bone?

 Whatever the situation, it is best not to rule anything out.
 If you have been injured through no fault of your own, then you are legally entitled to pursue a claim for damages.
 In reporting your accident, you are helping to leave this door open, should you want to take legal action at a later date.